 To earn a Companion Pass, you must earn 110,000 Southwest Airline miles within a calendar year.
 The Companion Pass is then good for the year you earned it, as well as the entire next year.

-The quickest way to achieve this would be to sign up for the Premier card, then the Business Select card (or Plus card if you do not have a business) at a time when they both have a 50,000 point bonus, earning you 100,000 bonus miles.
-Then you only need to spend $10,000 total between the two cards, and you will have earned the companion pass.
+The quickest way to achieve this would be to sign up for the Premier card, then the Business Select card (or Plus card if you do not have a business) at a time when they both have a 60,000 point bonus, earning you 120,000 bonus miles, which is enough for the Companion Pass.

 There are a couple other cards that earn Southwest Rapid Rewards points.